jasonsvillar/works.register/README.md

 - ~~Implement Spring Security with Basic Authentication.~~
 - ~~Implement Spring Security with OAuth2 GitHub Authentication and JSession.~~
 - ~~Implement Spring Security with JWT on the Basic Auth.~~
-- Create new EndPoints for Info of the owner User authenticated with Basic Auth.
+- Transform all endpoints (clients, services, works) for the current user logged.
+- Implement admin endpoints with secure privilege.
 - Develop Frontend using Angular 15 or 16.
 - Rewrite unit tests using BDD.
 - Use kubernetes to run all the project.